 What is the Mae Hong Son Loop

-The Mae Hong Son Loop is approximately a 600 km (372 mi) loop that takes you through the Mae Hong Son region in northern Thailand.
+The Mae Hong Son Loop is multi-day loop approximately a 600 km (372 mi) long that takes you through the Mae Hong Son region in northern Thailand.

 The loop consists of two main roads, 108 and 1095.